metanova-labs/nova/README.md

 NOVA harnesses global compute and collective intelligence to navigate huge unexplored chemical spaces, uncovering breakthrough compounds at a fraction of the cost and time.

-## System Requirements for validators
+## System Requirements

 - Ubuntu 24.04 LTS (recommended)
 - Python 3.10 - 3.12
 - CUDA 12.6 (for GPU support)
 - Sufficient RAM for ML model operations
-- 2 GPU devices for parallel inference.
+- 2 GPU devices with > 48 GB VRAM for parallel inference.
 If only one is available, inference will run sequentially which may result in delayed/missing scoring rounds.
 - Internet connection for network participation

 ## Installation and Running